MoralisWeb3/streams-beta/README.md

    - Select Blockchain (e.g. Ethereum Mainnet)
 4. Click on `Create Stream`

-### Monitor multiple wallets
+### Monitor multiple addresses

-If you want to add multiple addresses to another stream you can always attach them to an existing stream
+If you want to add multiple addresses to another stream you can always attach them to an existing stream.

 ```typescript
 await Moralis.Streams.addAddress({